deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 > Functional programs do not have assignment statements, that is, the value of a variable in a functional program never changes once defined.
 This eliminates any chances of side effects because any variable can be replaced with its actual value at any point of execution.
 So, functional programs are referentially transparent.

 Rust has great ways to ensure referential transparency, variables in Rust are immutable by default and even reference passing is immutable by default.
 So you would have to explicitly mark variables or references as mutable to do so.
-So in Rust, it is actually quite easy to avoid mutations.
+So in Rust, it is quite easy to avoid mutations.

 For example, the below will produce an error